Transverse minimal foliations on unit tangent bundles and applications: Minimal foliations on unit tangent bundles

 \begin{prop} There is a uniform constant $Q_0:= Q_0(\cF)$ such that for every $L \in \wihat\cF$ (or $\in \wt \cF$) it follows that the restriction $\hat p|_{L}: L \to \HH^2$ (resp. $\tilde p|_{L}: L \to \HH^2$) is a $Q_0$-quasi-isometry. \end{prop}

 \begin{proof} After isotopy one can assume the foliation is horizontal (cf. Corollary \ref{coro.foliations} (\ref{it.britenham})), and thus, by choosing an appropriate metric we have that the projection is an isometry.
-Since $M$ is compact it follows that the lifts of $\hat p$ and $\tilde p$ restricted to any leaf is a uniform quasi-isometry.
-Since the statement (up to changing the constants) is invariant under change of metric on $M$, this concludes. \end{proof}
+Since $M$ is compact it follows that the lift of either $\hat p$ or $\tilde p$ restricted to any leaf is a uniform quasi-isometry.
+Since the statement (up to changing the constants) is invariant under change of metric on $M$, we conclude. \end{proof}

-\begin{remark} We note that the Candel's result mentioned above (see \cite[Chapter 7]{Calegari-book}) can be used to show that every minimal foliation on a 3-manifold with fundamental group of exponential growth admits a metric which makes every leaf of negative curvature (see \cite[\S 5]{FP} and \cite[Appendix A]{BFP}), but we will not need such a statement.
-Also, using \cite{Brit} one can even put the foliation in good position with respect to the projection and create a metric on which $\hat \pi$ and $\tilde \pi$ restrict to isometries from leaves to $\HH^2$.
-However, since we will work with two foliations and in principle it is not clear whether one can put both foliations in good position simultaneously, we prefer to use this soft and symmetric argument. \end{remark}
+\begin{remark} A far reaching generalization is Candel's uniformization theorem (see \cite[Chapter 7]{Calegari-book}).
+It can be used to show that every minimal foliation on a 3-manifold with fundamental group of exponential growth admits a metric which makes every leaf of negative curvature (see \cite[\S 5]{FP} and \cite[Appendix A]{BFP}). \end{remark}

-This way, we can identify the \emph{circle at infinity} $S^1(L)$ of each leaf $L \in \wihat\cF$ (or $\wt \cF$) with $\partial \HH^2$ in a canonical way.
-Notice that the \emph{universal circle} of $\cF$ as defined \cite{Thurston} is also canonically identitied with $\partial \HH^2$ in this case.
+We can identify the Gromov boundary of $L$ or, equivalently, the \emph{circle at infinity} $S^1(L)$ of each leaf $L \in \wihat\cF$ (or $\wt \cF$) with $\partial \HH^2$ in a canonical way.
+Notice that the \emph{universal circle} of $\cF$ as defined in \cite{Thurston} is also canonically identified with $\partial \HH^2$ in this case.

-The following property of the visual measure will be useful to understand the small visual measure properties of foliations in \S~\ref{s.smallvisual}.